Expungement

 CAN I FILE FOR EXPUNGEMENT OF EARLIER COURT RECORDS IF I AM A DEFENDANT IN A CURRENT CASE?

-No. If you are currently involved in a criminal case, you may not file for expungment of any records at this time.
+No. If you are currently involved in a criminal case, you may not file for expungement of any records at this time.
+This is a repeat of information above but important to know.

 WHAT IF I WAS ARRESTED AND NO CHARGE WAS EVER FILED AGAINST ME?